-Always affix the baseboard to the wall, and the shoe molding to the baseboard.
+Always affix the baseboard to the wall and the shoe molding to the baseboard.
 Neither should be attached to the floors.
-If you attach them to the floors they’ll stop the floor from being able to expand and contract – defeating the whole purpose of leaving an expansion gap to begin with.
-If you make the mistake of attaching shoe molding to the floor you may even find it comes away from the baseboards as the floor tries to contract, leaving a gap between the floor and the wall.
-Remember, bamboo and hardwood floors need space to breath, as they change shapes slightly during seasonal cycles.
+If you attach them to the floors, they’ll stop the floor from being able to expand and contract – defeating the whole purpose of leaving an expansion gap, to begin with.
+If you make the mistake of attaching shoe molding to the floor, you may even find it comes away from the baseboards as the floor tries to contract, leaving a gap between the floor and the wall.
+Remember, bamboo and hardwood floors need space to breathe, as they change shapes slightly during seasonal cycles.

 Should I Nail or Glue Them?

-Deciding whether to glue or nail your moldings will come down to your personal preference, however we tend to prefer nailing for various reasons.
+There is no doubt you have already decided between nailing vs gluing vs floating a bamboo floor, so now, deciding whether to glue or nail your moldings will come down to your personal preference.
+However, we tend to prefer nailing for various reasons.

-One of the key benefits of nailing your is that it can be easily removed again if you need to carry out work on the walls or floor.
+One of the key benefits of nailing your baseboards and moldings is that they can be easily removed again if you need to carry out work on the walls or floor.
 It’s exceptionally difficult to remove molding that’s been stuck on with glue unless you’ve used glue specifically designed to allow for disassembly.
 After all, the whole point of glue is that, well…. it sticks!

-We suggest avoiding using glue on any areas that you may need to service or refresh in the future.
-If you do, you risk having to destroy the baseboard, wall and flooring if that molding ever needs to be removed.
+We suggest avoiding using glue on any areas you may need to service or refresh in the future.
+If you do, you risk having to destroy the baseboard, wall, and flooring if that molding ever needs to be removed.

-If you nail your baseboard in the wrong place it’s fairly easy to remove the nails and re-position it.
-Gluing gives a greater risk of mistakes which are often harder to correct.
-If you spill the glue or add too much and cause it to run or seep out between the boards then this is very difficult to put right.
+If you nail your baseboard in the wrong place, it’s fairly easy to remove the nails and re-position it.
+Gluing offers a greater risk of mistakes which are often harder to correct.
+If you spill the glue or add too much and cause it to run or seep out between the boards, then this is very difficult to fix also.

 You may have trouble getting glue to stick effectively if you’ve painted your moldings to better suit the color scheme of your room.
 Nails don’t have that problem – they just punch straight in!

-Many people believe that gluing is a better method for attaching baseboard as it doesn’t affect the design of the molding as the adhesive can’t be seen from the front.
-If you’re also thinking along those lines, it may help you to know that micro thin nails are hardly visible either, especially if you caulk or paint them afterwards.
+Many people believe that gluing is a better method for attaching baseboard since it doesn’t affect the design of the molding because the adhesive can’t be seen from the front.
+If you’re also thinking along those lines, it may help you to know that micro-thin nails are hardly visible either, especially if you caulk or paint them afterward.
 There are also nails you can purchase that have white heads, which makes them less visible.

 What Tools Do I Need?

 Alternatively, give up the drill and nail your baseboard the easy way!
-We suggest using a micro-pin nail gun such as the Bostitch Porter Cable 23 GA gun with a 1″ long micro thin nail.
-These can be rented from the big box stores or purchased directly from Bostitch or online at websites such as Amazon.
+We suggest using a micro-pin nail gun such as the Bostitch Porter Cable 23 GA gun with a 1″ long micro-thin nail.
+These can be rented from the big box stores or purchased directly from Bostitch or online at Amazon or similar sites.

-Nail guns make installing baseboard very quick and simple – you’ll have the job finished in no time!
+Nail guns make installing baseboards very quick and simple – you’ll have the job finished in no time!

 I’ve Decided To Glue.
 Which Glue Do I Use?

-If you decide to glue your baseboard and molding we recommend Gorilla Glue, Titebond molding glue or Liquid Nails.
-Gorilla Glue will set pretty quickly, which will make your installation a bit less painless.
-Otherwise look for urethane based glue for optimum adhesion and to avoid damaging your floors.
+If you decide to glue your baseboard and molding, we recommend Gorilla Glue, Titebond molding glue, or Liquid Nails.
+Gorilla Glue will set pretty quickly, making your installation a bit less painless.
+Otherwise, look for urethane-based glue for optimum adhesion and to avoid damaging your floors.

 Do not get glue on the surface of the floor as it may damage your finish irreparably if it dries.